 One significant benefit of automated testing is that you can retest 100% of your test cases, and the duration of each testing pass can reduce from 2 to 6 weeks to just 1 or 2 days.

-As we outlined in the article 5 Types of Testing that Every Kronos Customer is Responsible For, functional testing is only one of the several types of testing that’s the responsibility of Kronos customers.
+As we outlined in the article 5 Types of Testing that Every UKG Customer is Responsible For, functional testing is only one of the several types of testing that’s the responsibility of UKG customers.

 However, it is usually the type that requires the highest number of test scenarios due to the complex configurations and testing of detailed logic.